 Latex condoms Manufacturing History

-In history, no latex condom.
+you could try here In history, no latex condom.
 In 1839, Charles Goodyear discovered a way of processing natural rubber, which is too stiff when cold and too soft when warm, in such a way as to make it elastic.
 This had advantages for making condoms; unlike the sheeps’ gut condoms, they could stretch and did not tear so quickly when used.
 Those very early rubbers had a seam and were as thick as an inner tube, so they could not have been very comfortable.
 Besides this type, small rubber condoms covering only the glans were often used in England and the United States.
 There was more risk of losing them, of course, and if the rubber ring was too tight, it would constrict the penis.
 This condom was the original “capote” (French for condom), perhaps because of its similarity to a woman bonnet worn at the time, also called a capote.
 A century later it was hoped the invention of plastic and other man-made materials would lead to an improvement in the quality of condoms.
 That was not the case.
 What could be done however, was something about the speedy deterioration of the rubber.
 Since that time, condoms have not only become thinner but also more reliable.
 In 1995, plastic condoms went on the market in the USA.
 Now the latex condom dipping technology had became more and more mature now, so consumer can use it freely.
 Some new material also in the study process now, let’s wait their finished products.